-Iterable allows you send campaigns at a specific local time depending on the user.
-For example, a campaign can be delivered at exactly 9 am Pacific, Eastern or Samoan time.
+Iterable allows you to send campaigns at a specific local time depending on the user.
+For example, a campaign can be delivered at exactly 9am Pacific, Eastern or Samoan time.
 You can enable this feature if you provide either a "timeZone" or "ip" field for users.
 These fields are case and space sensitive.

 For "timeZone", the time zone will need to be formatted as described here.
 Here's an example of how it would look in a CSV.

-When you provide the "ip" field, Iterable will automatically do a geoLookup and also fill in the "city", "country", "region", "state" and "timeZone" fields if this information is returned from the geoLookup.
+Warning: If you provide the "ip" field in an import and have the "Enable User IP to Location Lookup" setting enabled, Iterable will automatically do a geoLookup and fill in the "city", "country", "region", "state" and "timeZone" fields on the user profile if this information is returned by the geoLookup.

 You can send blast campaigns and workflow campaigns at a specific local time.
 In blast campaigns, you can choose this option in the final launch step of the campaign creation process.

-In workflows, you can send at a specific local time by adding a delay prior to a send email, push or SMS node that will delay until a specific time:
+In workflows, you can send at a specific local time by adding a delay prior to a message send node that will delay until a specific time: